 A HEPA air filter is one of the top devices in the air filtration market.
 Many HVAC professionals often recommend HEPA filters to homeowners as they work well to improve indoor air quality and overall health.

-The HEPA filter traps all particles in the air, including dust, dirt, and pathogens.
-This prevents the particles from mixing in with your indoor air, thus, improving the smell and quality of your air.
-It’s crucial to replace the air filter regularly to prevent blockages and keep your filter functioning at optimal condition.
+The HEPA filter traps particles from the air, including dust, dirt, and pathogens.
+It’s crucial to replace the air filter regularly to prevent blockages and keep your filter functioning well.
+A drawback is that some infectious particles can be released back into the air as you replace the filter, so wearing a mask is advised.

-The UV air purifier eliminates pathogens from the air altogether, so your home will be free of bacteria, viruses, and mold.
-The downside, however, is that with a UV purifier, other particles like dust and dirt will remain in the air if you don’t have a separate air filter.
+The UV air purifier eliminates pathogens from the air altogether, so your home will be free of bacteria (including odor-causing bacteria), viruses, and mold.

 2. Price

-Price can be a determining factor when comparing a HEPA filter vs an air purifier.
+Price can be a determining factor when comparing HEPA filter vs air purifier systems.
 Most HEPA filters range from $16 to $95.
 The exact amount will vary within this range based on the brand and any additional features included to enhance the filter.

 3. Noise levels

-UV air purifiers, on the other hand, produce a bit more noise.
+UV air purifiers, on the other hand, are a bit more noticeable noise-wise.
+While the unit does make some noise, it’s not typically disruptive.
 In fact, a UV air purifier can often double as a white noise machine.
-While the unit does make some noise, it’s not often disruptive.
 Modern UV air purifiers create even less noise and work well in home offices or bedrooms where quiet is needed.

 4. Efficiency

-A HEPA filter will trap particles of varying sizes and types from the air.
-However, they are not 100% efficient.
-There are still some particles that can still end up in the air you breathe.
-The efficiency is much worse if you don’t replace your HEPA filter regularly.
+HEPA filters trap particles of varying sizes and types from the air.
+However, they are not 100% efficient as there are still some particles that can still end up in the air you breathe.
+The efficiency is greatly affected if you don’t replace your HEPA filter regularly.

 When comparing a HEPA filter vs an air purifier that uses UV light, the UV air purifier has a high success rate in removing pathogens from the air.
-However, it isn’t the best unit for eliminating dirt and dust.
+This can greatly reduce the effects of allergies and asthma.

 5. Dust and dirt accumulation

-Accumulation of dirt and dust is another crucial factor when comparing a HEPA filter vs an air purifier.
-A HEPA filter removes particles from the air before the HVAC blows them into your home.
-After some time, dirt and dust will accumulate on the air filter.
+Accumulation of dirt and dust is another crucial factor when comparing HEPA filter vs air purifier systems.
+A HEPA filter removes particles from the air and traps them in the air filter.

 A dirty HEPA filter can cause all sorts of problems in your home.
 For instance, a blockage will hinder filtration, which can affect indoor air quality and potentially cause health issues for your household.

 A UV air purifier doesn’t have an air filter in the unit, so you won’t have to worry about replacing a dirty air filter.
-A UV air purifier eliminates pathogens like bacteria and fungi from the air with ultraviolet light.
 If you have this device, you may still notice the accumulation of dust and dirt in your home, as the UV filter cannot filter them out.

-Ultimately, the choice is up to you.
 Need help deciding which type of filter is best for you?
-Book an appointment with one of our professionals and we’ll help you get the best solution for your home.
+Book an appointment with one of our HVAC professionals, and we’ll help you get the best solution for your home.